msanzsanz/PFM_EconomicNewsImpact/README.md

 Just like stocks, you can trade currency based on what you think its value is (or where it's headed).
 The big difference with Forex is that you can trade up or down just as easily.
 If you think a currency will increase in value, you can buy it.
 If you think it will decrease, you can sell it.

 There are different strategies to make investments and try to get money out of them.
 While some traders rely on technical and fundamental analysis for their decision-making, there are also those who make investment decisions based on market news published on Forex calendars.
 So, what market news is?

 Market news is the communication of selected information on current financial events, as the US unemployment rate.
 Every month Forex calendars publish a forecast value for the US unemployment rate, based on the consensus from experts and analysts.
 Whenever the actual value published by the government differs greatly from the forecast, the market could react very quickly in one direction or the other.

-Therefore, any tool helping them to predict the direction of the market reaction, and how high / low the currency would go, would be an unavailable tool for traders.
-They will have more information to decide, right after the news release, what investment decision to make, based on what happened in the past with similar events.
+Therefore, any **tool helping traders to predict the direction of the market reaction, and how high / low the currency will go**, would be an unavailable resource.
+They would have more information to decide, right after the news release, what investment decision to make, based on what happened in the past with similar events.
 In fact, this is what traders are doing right know but based on intuition and experience.

 ## Data sources
 Two publicly available data sources have been used as sources of raw data: